ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

-- It would probably be fine to use native S3 signed URLs that are valid for 1 week, because if the URL is exposed then the file you can fetch from it is encrypted so we can worry less about expiring the URLs as soon as possible
+- It would probably be fine to use native S3 signed URLs that are valid for 1 week, because if the URL is exposed then the file you can fetch from it is encrypted so we can worry less about expiring the URLs as soon as possible.

-- Alerting on unusual patterns of requests on signed URLs might still be nice to have, but that's getting into anomaly detection which isn't that easy to do and may be of little benefit if we go down this route compared to others
+- Alerting on unusual patterns of requests on signed URLs might still be nice to have, but that's getting into anomaly detection which isn't that easy to do and may be of little benefit if we go down this route compared to others.

 - How long we need or want to keep files retrievable for depends on whether they're served encrypted or not, how long retrieval will take after submission,